 Introduction

 Walk into any specialty coffee shop in 2026, and you’ll likely see French press coffee listed as a premium option.
 It’s not just a hipster trend—the French press has become a staple for restaurants and cafes that want to offer a rich, full-bodied cup that stands out from standard drip coffee.
 In my experience working with dozens of foodservice establishments, adding French press to the menu increases average check size by 15–20% and drives repeat visits from coffee connoisseurs.
+According to the National Coffee Association’s 2023 National Coffee Data Trends report, 68% of consumers consider French press a “specialty” method and are willing to pay a premium.
 For a comprehensive overview of French press in a commercial setting, check out our

 Ultimate Guide to French Press Coffee for Businesses.